-The strike is planned to take place over 14 days.
-It began during February and continues throughout March, on the following dates: 22-23rd February, 26th-28th February, 5th-8th March, and 12th-16th March.
-There is a chance that all or some of the strike days won’t go ahead if the negotiators reach an agreement on pensions with UCU before the dates.
+The strike took place over 14 days.
+It began during February and continued throughout March, on the following dates: 22-23rd February, 26th-28th February, 5th-8th March, and 12th-16th March.

 Since 22nd February, UCU members have also been ‘working to rule’.
 Many academic staff take part in activity that is over and above their normal hours of work and therefore they aren’t paid for; working to rule means they are no longer doing this, and instead are only working their contracted hours.

-The dispute is over the future of the USS (Universities Superannuation Scheme), the pension scheme of which many of our academic members of staff are a part.
-Proposed changes to the pension scheme mean that someone starting work today could lose £9,600 a year from their pension.
-Some staff will lose as much as £200,000 over their retirement.
+The dispute was over the future of the USS (Universities Superannuation Scheme), the pension scheme of which many of our academic members of staff are a part.
+Proposed changes to the pension scheme meant that someone starting work today could lose £9,600 a year from their pension.
+Some staff could have lost as much as £200,000 over their retirement.

-There have been months of unsuccessful negotiations to try to reach an agreement on pension changes, and this strike action is the last resort.
+There were months of unsuccessful negotiations to try to reach an agreement on pension changes, and the strike action was the last resort.

 It is best to direct your frustrations to University senior management, the people who can have an impact on the pension negotiations.
 They have the power to influence the process and the more pressure we put on them the more likely they are to act.